 Life Saving Potential of Alpha Lipoic Acid

 Numerous studies have examined the supplementation of alpha lipoic acid into diet and the ability to prevent and treat nutrition related chronic disease.
-Alpha lipoic acid (ALA), sometimes referred to as lipoic acid, is a powerful antioxidant with key potential to unlocking various health promoting capabilities.
-There is clear evidence that if you have yet to make ALA containing foods a staple of your diet, you should start now.
+Alpha lipoic acid (ALA), sometimes referred to as lipoic acid, is a powerful antioxidant with key potential to unlock various health promoting capabilities.
+There is clear evidence that if you have yet to make ALA-containing foods a staple of your diet, you should start now.

 What Is Alpha Lipoic Acid?